What is Actual vs. Theoretical Food Cost Variance?

 What does this mean for Betty’s Burgers?
 If each restaurant has $1,000,000 in sales per year, then Austin's extra 1.7% of costs contributes to $17,000 in lost profits!
 If Betty’s Burgers has 24 restaurants and half of them have a similar food cost variance, that’s $204,000 in lost profits per year.

 Fix Your Food Cost Variance by Fixing Your Profit Leaks

 The surest way to drive profit dollars to the bottom line is to identify the biggest “profit leaks” in an operation.
 You must find where they’re occurring and then determine their root causes.
 Only then will you be able to fix these profit leaks.

 To begin, once the overall variance from theoretical cost is known, the best practice for reducing it requires identifying the individual ingredients with the largest variances by dollar volume, and analyzing their use to spot waste, theft, or overcharges.
 In a typical operation with hundreds of items in inventory, it can be a daunting task.

-- Proper invoicing to ensure costs are correct.
+- Invoicing.
+Make sure costs are correct.

 The accurate measurement of Actual and Theoretical food costs requires the following for every store and commissary in your company:

 - Accurate local market pricing for all ingredients.